 • Weight loss.
 If losing weight is your primary goal, then both cardio exercise and strength training are going to play important roles in helping you cut fat.
 A lot of people only think, “cardio, cardio, cardio,” but they forget that building muscle is also a great way to reduce body fat.
 Losing weight can be challenging, so you’re going to want to attack from all angles if you want the best results.
 I’d say a rowing machine would be the best piece of equipment to start with because of how well it combines cardio and strength training.
 Combine that with strength training with a set of adjustable dumbbells or a kettlebell, and you’ve got a calorie-destructive duo that’s sure to help you lean out in no time.
 Remember to stick to a healthy diet, though!

 • General health & fitness.
 A lot of people just want to workout to stay in shape or to keep healthy in general, and that’s awesome!
 You’re only given one body and one life, so staying in shape is something everyone should have on their list of priorities.
 The best part about this goal is that you have the ultimate flexibility in how you want your home gym setup.
 As long as you commit to a good nutritional diet and daily exercise, your home gym can be as small or as big as you’d like.
 At the very least, I’d say a set of free weights would be a great choice for this category.
 Adjustable dumbbells give you endless opportunities and can be used to workout nearly any part of the body.
+An exercise ball would also be good, since you can use to to do different exercises and to stretch.
+Check out or Best Exercise Ball article.

 The second big consideration to make is the amount of space you have.
 You could buy the best home exercise equipment on the planet, but that probably won’t do you much good if you don’t have anywhere to put it.
 Whether you’re using a room in the house or a full-space garage, measure the floor space you have available and then always make sure to check the dimensions on equipment before buying.
 For example, if you’re thinking about a nice treadmill for your studio apartment, find the dimensions online and then measure out an area for it so that you know exactly where it’s going to fit before it gets delivered.
 It’s always a good idea to plan things out so you don’t get stuck with this size and space dilemma.